lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 % const nkabc=0 gmax=0
 ~~~

-Near the top of the ctrl file, beginning with **% const**, follow a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
+These are a series of variable declarations. **nit**, **met**, etc,  used in expressions later on.
 The parser interprets the contents of brackets **{...}** as algrebraic expressions:  **{...}** is evaluated and the numerical result is substituted for it.
 Expression substitution works for input lines proper, and also in the directives.

 For example this line